What's new

 Combo box support |

 In web applications, combo boxes can now be identified as AI objects and support the Select operation.
 You can also configure settings that control scrolling in the combo box's list, helping to select the correct list item.
-For details, see Improve AI-based test object identification. |
+For details, see AI-based Combo box Select operations. |

 Object identification verification |

 Object identification verification increases test run success rate and test resilience: Before performing an operation, the object identification is verified to make sure the object has not changed.
 By default, verification is enabled for non-mobile contexts and disabled for mobile contexts.
-You can change the context settings or disable identification verification.
-For details, see Improve AI-based test object identification. |
+You can check or change this setting during the run session.
+For details, see Verify object identification. |

 Text recognition options |